 We are Europe’s largest producer of defence equipment and this is due to our structured and very capable facilities here.

 I look forward to the future and believe that many things will be automated keeping us in-line with modern technologies and have a message to the wonderful NFM staff: I love you guys!

 I often gather with my friends and we play guitars are sing old scout and rock songs.
 I am not the best guitar player in the world, but I like to sing.

 72% of employees in NFM Poland are women.

 Adam: What do you see happening in the next 10 years?

 | ABOUT NFM |

-NFM Group, founded in 1996, designs and produces protective equipment that enables the user to deploy his full capacity during combat, while staying protected.
-Our systems and products, based on the Scandinavian heritage of craftsmanship, are designed with the user in the center and by continuously implementing a holistic and innovative approach to protection.
+NFM, founded in 1996, designs and produces protective equipment that enables the user to deploy to full capacity during combat, while staying protected.

 Today, NFM has contracts with over 50 military and law enforcement agencies worldwide.

 For more information, please visit page about our company.